RaulPPelaez/UAMMD/README.md

 ----------------

 These objects are abstract classes that can be derived to create all kinds of functionality and add new physics.
 Just create a new class that inherits Interactor or Integrator and override the virtual methods with the new functionality.

+Finally there is a Driver that puts them all together and controls the flow of the simulation.

 #Currently Implemented